KnuckleSecurity/website/_posts/2021-12-31-thm-hackpark-ctf-writeup.markdown

 ## Searching for Vulnerabilities
 ![](/assets/img/posts/tryhackme-hackpark-ctf-writeup/11.png)_Checking the version of the framework_<br>
 After logging in to the panel, under the About tab, we can see the version of the framework is 3.3.6
-<br><br>After gathering the version information, we can check [Exploit-db](https://www.exploit-db.com/exploits/46353) to see
+<br><br>After gathering the version information, we can check [Exploit-db](https://www.exploit-db.com/exploits) to see
 if there is any vulnerability on that version.
 I will use the **searchsploit** utility, the CLI version of the Exploit-db.
 ![](/assets/img/posts/tryhackme-hackpark-ctf-writeup/12.png)<br>
 Multiple different exploits showed up.
 However, the first one is specifically for the version 3.3.6.
 We are going to use that.
 [Click to read more about _File Path, Directory Traversal_](https://portswigger.net/web-security/file-path-traversal).
 <br><br>
-## Hacking into the user's shell
+## Hacking Into the User's Shell
-Download the exploit, open up a text editor and change the highlighted parameters in the picture below with your THM IP and a free port.
+Download the [CVE-2019-6714](https://www.exploit-db.com/exploits/46353) exploit, open up a text editor and change the highlighted parameters in the picture below with your THM IP and a free port.
 ![](/assets/img/posts/tryhackme-hackpark-ctf-writeup/13.png)_Editing 46353.cs file_<br>
 Rename the file as **PostView.ascx**.
 <br><br>Navigate to the Content tab, then click on the blog post to access the editor.